crossbario/txaio-etcd/README.rst

 txaioetcd - etcd for Twisted
 ============================

-WARNING: This is totally alpha.
-The API is not frozen yet.
-Stuff is most definitely not issue free or anywhere complete.
-PRs welcome!

 `etcd3 <https://coreos.com/etcd/docs/latest/>`_ is a powerful building block in networked and distributed applications, which `Twisted <http://twistedmatrix.com/>`_ is an advanced substrate to implement in turn.
 Hence the desire for a fully asynchronous etcd3 Twisted client with broad feature support: **txaioetcd**.

 **txaioetcd** currently supports these etcd3 basic features